mobiosolutions/laravel-rest-api-with-passport/README.md

 ![picture](img/register.png)

 Let's test blog's CRUD. but before that, we need authentication to perform CRUD operation. because we used passport authentication.
-So, we will take access 'token' from register API's response. and add the token to each API's headers like below:
+So, we will access 'token' from register API's response. and add the token to each API's headers like below:

 ![picture](img/headers.png)